balaji1974/oauth2/README.md

 ## Grant Types
 It is a way an application gets an access token.
 They are as follows:
 ### Authorization Code
-Used in Server side web applications and mobile native applications
+Used in Server side web applications and mobile native applications.
+Requirements are that the client application must be capable of handling a re-direction flow.
+Client applications must also be capable of securely storing the secret key.
 ### Client Credentials
-Used in Server side scripts with no UI
+Used in Server side scripts with no UI.
+Machine to machine interaction with no human intervention.
 ### PKCE Enhanced Authorization code
-Used in single page Javascript app and mobile native applications
+Used in single page Javascript app and mobile native applications.
+Since secret keys cannot be kept safely the client application generates its own key and sends it to the authorization server requesting for the access token.
+### Password Grant Type
+Must only be used on applications that do not support redirect
 ### Device Code
 Used in applications that are IoT
 ### Refresh Token
-Used to exchange a refresh token for an access token
+Used to exchange a refresh token for an access token.
+This is used by the client application to request for a new access token for an expired access token and we will get back a new access token and in some cases a new refresh token.
+To get a refresh token that never expires send the http body parameter as scope=offline_access.

+## Keycloak server
+Starting a key clock server - ./standalone.sh